purvik6062/session-guide/metamask/README.md

    ![Create password](./assets/create_password.png)

-7. Read the security guidance and continue to reveal your Secret Recovery Phrase (SRP) by clicking the Continue button.
+7. Read the security guidance and continue to reveal your Secret Recovery Phrase (SRP) by clicking the Get started button.

    ![Secure your wallet](./assets/secure_wallet.png)

 8. Click on Continue with Secret Recovery Phrase button.

    ![Continue with SRP](./assets/continue_with_srp.png)

 9. Reveal the SRP and store it offline in a safe place by clicking on "Tap to reveal" text.
 Do not share it with anyone.
 You can take a screenshot/picture of the SRP to store it offline or else you can write it down on a piece of paper.